Get A VIN Inspection

 • At least 1 mirror

-• DOT tires with sufficient tread
+• DOT approved tires with sufficient tread

 • A horn hardwired to the vehicle’s electric system (no battery powered horns)